pgexperts/pg_plan_filter/README.md

 Credits
 -------

-This module is primarly the work of Andrew Dunstan, with support from the PostgreSQL Experts, Inc. staff.
+This module is primarily the work of Andrew Dunstan, with support from the PostgreSQL Experts, Inc. staff.

 Development of the module was sponsored by [Twitch.TV](http://www.twitch.tv).